-- Show off concept art you made for your game - For this part of the achievement you only need to bring your concept art to the main event and display it in some way.
-If some of your art wasn't implemented feel free to bring it anyway, as long as you have some art that did make it into the game. - Post art online starting at conception and ending at production - This is in addition to displaying your concept art at the event.
-This can include Tumblr, DeviantArt, or a similar platform dedicated to your art and the progression of your designs, or it can just be posts on the blog your team may have made for the production of the game in general.
+- Show off concept art you made for your game - Post art online starting at conception and ending at production

+For the first part of the achievement you only need to bring your concept art to the main event and display it in some way.
+If some of your art wasn't implemented feel free to bring it anyway, as long as you have some art that did make it into the game.

+The second part, you must post art online in addition to displaying your concept art at the event.
+This can be via Tumblr, DeviantArt, or a similar platform dedicated to your art and the progression of your designs, or it can just be posts on the blog your team may have made for the production of the game in general.
 Either is fine, but be sure to post not just your original sketches but also works in progress and finished art.